moskytw/mosql/docs/result.rst

     {'person_id': 'mosky', 'detail_id': [4, 3], 'val': ['It is my second address.', 'It is my first address.'], 'key': 'address'}, {'person_id': 'mosky', 'detail_id': [10, 2, 1], 'val': ['It is my third email.', 'It is my second email.', 'It is my first email.'], 'key': 'email'}

-The `Model` will cache the changes, so you need to use Model's :py:meth:`~mosql.result.Model.save` to save the changes back.
+Let us try to change something and save it to databsse.

 ::

-    Detail.dump_sql = True # for debug
-    detail['val'][0] = 'changed'
+    Detail.dump_sql = True # for showing the SQL it built detail['val'][0] = 'changed'
     detal.save()

+The Model will cache the changes in itself, so you need to use Model's :py:meth:`~mosql.result.Model.save` to save the changes back.

 ::

     ["UPDATE detail SET val = 'changed' WHERE person_id = 'mosky' AND detail_id = 1 AND val = 'It is my first email.'
 AND key = 'email'"]

-The SQL seems stupid.
-You can teach model how to identify a row.
+Uh, I think some SQL experts can't accept this SQL, because it is too imprecise.
+We have solution for it.
+You can teach the Model how to identify a row by adding a tuple:

 ::